Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR: Notation and Model Class

-is injective on $\Theta_I \subset \Theta$. \\ Finally, in terms of identifiability, we may suppose without loss of generality that $\beta$ is known: \citet{chambers2020frequency} developed a spectral regression estimator for mixed frequency observations in the cointegrated case, accounting for stock and flow variables, respectively. \citet{chambers2020frequency}[Theorem~2] obtained weak convergence of the estimator scaled by $T$ to a product of the inverse of a functional of Brownian motions and a stochastic integral.
-Hence, by \citet{DeistlerSeifert1978} the matrix of cointegrating vectors $\beta \in \mathbb{R}^{n \times r}$ is identified from mixed frequency observations given the assumptions imposed in \citet{chambers2020frequency}.
-These assumptions are only posed on the stochastic properties of the high frequency innovations $(\nu_t)_{t \in \mathbb Z}$ and therefore do not restrict our results on the genericity of the identifiability conditions from section \ref{sec: topological props}.\\
+is injective on $\Theta_I \subset \Theta$. \\ Finally, in terms of identifiability, we may suppose without loss of generality that $\beta$ is known.
+For instance \citet{miller2016conditionally} or \citet{chambers2020frequency} propose estimators, accounting for stock and flow variables, respectively.
+The estimators of $\beta$ scaled by $T$ weakly converge to a random variable bounded in probability.
+Hence, e.g. by \citet{white2001asymptotic}, the estimator is weakly consistent.
+By \citet{GABRIELSEN1978} the matrix of cointegrating vectors $\beta \in \mathbb{R}^{n \times r}$ is identified from mixed frequency observations given the assumptions imposed in \citet{chambers2020frequency} or \citet{miller2016conditionally}.
+These assumptions are only posed on the stochastic properties of the high frequency innovations $(\nu_t)_{t \in \mathbb Z}$ and therefore do not restrict our results on the genericity of the identifiability conditions from Section~\ref{sec: topological props}.
+If strong consistency could be established for some estimator of $\beta$, the results of \citet{DeistlerSeifert1978} apply and $\beta$ is identified.